Teahouse Treks

 The best time for the Annapurna Circuit Trek is spring and autumn.

-Spring, from March to May, is a beautiful season for this trek.
-The lower forests become colorful with rhododendron flowers, the temperature is generally comfortable, and the mountain views are often clear in the morning.
+Spring, from March to May, is one of the most beautiful seasons on this route.
+The rhododendron forests on the lower trail burst into vivid color, the weather is warm at lower elevations, and the mountain views are often crystal clear in the morning hours.

-The Annapurna Circuit Trek is a moderate to challenging trek.
-You do not need climbing experience, but you should be prepared for long walking days, uphill and downhill trails, high altitude, cold weather, and the demanding Thorong La Pass crossing.
+The Annapurna Circuit Trek is rated moderate to challenging.
+No technical climbing experience is required, but trekkers should be prepared for long walking days of 5 to 8 hours, significant altitude gain, cold conditions above 4,000m, and the demanding Thorong La Pass crossing at 5,416m.

-Trekkers also need a TIMS Card and licensed trekking guide arrangement under Nepal Tourism Board’s revised TIMS provision.
-Nepal Tourism Board lists Annapurna Circuit Trek under Annapurna Region routes where trekkers need to be accompanied by a licensed trekking guide and carry a trekking-agency-issued TIMS Card.
+Trekkers also need a TIMS Card and must trek with a licensed guide under Nepal Tourism Board regulations.
+The Annapurna Circuit is one of the regulated routes where all foreign trekkers are required to be accompanied by a licensed guide and carry a trekking-agency-issued TIMS Card.

 Trip Itinerary